Harpy Tomb: Interpretations

 The seated figures are thought to be Lycian gods or deified ancestors.
 Among the possible identities for the seated figures on the north and south sides are Harpagus, the Median general who became the founder of the Lycian dynasty, and Kybernis, a later king of Lycia.
 Kybernis is proposed as a possible identity of the occupant of the tomb.
 Another view is that they are generalised scenes of judgement in Hades rather than earthly rulers.
 Consistent with this view is the interpretation of the south figure as Persephone, the Queen of the Underworld.
 The figures to the left and right of the opening may be the goddesses Demeter and Persephone respectively.

 The repeated use of the pomegranate in the symbolism is not accidental.
 Not just in Lycia, but throughout Asia Minor, the Greek world, and Palestine, the pomegranate was widely recognised as a symbol of fructification and procreation.
 Conversely, it is also a symbol of change and death.
 This symbolism can be helpful in identifying the deities in the reliefs.
 The pomegranate is a suitable gift for a goddess of sexuality such as Aphrodite who herself planted the original pomegranate on Cyprus.
 It is not a suitable gift for an intellectual goddess such as Athena.
 The pomegranate can have an overtly sexual meaning; Demeter complains that her daughter Persophone was "forced to eat the seed of a pomegranate" in the underworld, by which it is understood that she was raped.

 The winged creatures are likely not Harpies, but this misidentification has stuck in the name of the monument.
 A better match is to the Sirens but many sources doubt either of these claims.
 The small figures they are carrying away may represent the souls of the dead.
-Another suggestion for the small figures are that they are the daughters of the hero Pandareus who were carried away to become the Furies.
+Another suggestion for the small figures are that they are the daughters of the hero Pandareus who were carried away to become servants of the Furies.